 When we bought our second boat in 2014, we made her easier to handle on purpose.
 Our first boat, Que Tal, was a heavy bluewater-capable Tayana 37 with a 66-pound anchor, big sails, and a full keel that, in the words of another Tayana owner, “backs like a drunken elephant.”
 She was a great boat for what we bought her for, but she wasn’t going to be the right boat for Dave in his late 70s.

 Barefoot Gal, our Gemini 105M catamaran, was a deliberate choice in the other direction.
-Smaller sails, easier to raise and trim.
-Thirty-five-pound anchor instead of 66.
-Much more maneuverable in close quarters, which makes anchoring, docking, locking through bridges, and picking up mooring balls far less stressful.
-Faster under both sail and power, so days were shorter and we arrived less tired.
+Smaller sails are easier to raise and trim.
+We have a thirty-five-pound anchor instead of sixty-six.
+It is much more maneuverable in close quarters, which makes anchoring, docking, locking through bridges, and picking up mooring balls far less stressful.
+Faster under both sail and power, made days shorter, and we arrived less tired.
 Side entry to the queen berth instead of crawling into a V-berth.
 No long companionway steps to navigate with an armload of groceries.
 You can read more about why we picked her if you want the full comparison.

 A catamaran isn’t the only right answer.
 Plenty of older cruisers do beautifully on smaller, simpler monohulls.
 The principle is what matters: choose a boat that’s easier to handle than you technically need, not harder.
 It is tempting, as your finances allow, to buy bigger and more complex as the years go by.
 Dave and I were not at all convinced that bigger is better.
 For older cruisers, it’s usually the opposite.